Superluminal Transformations and Indeterminism: No-go theorem for Superluminal observers

 A3. \textbf{The past holds memory} \\

-In any inertial reference frame, the past stores determinate events (records of outcomes that have already actualised), while the future contains only potential events represented by nonextremal propensities.
-The past records actualised events, such that
+In any inertial reference frame, the past stores determinate events (records of outcomes that have already actualized), while the future contains only potential events represented by nonextremal propensities.
+The past records actualized events, such that

 while future propensities can take any rational value in $[0,1]$, encoding potentialities: